OpenTimer/Parser-SPEF/README.md

 ## Performance Profiling
+We profile the parser performance on a 3.2 GHz machine with 4 cores (only single thread is used) and 24 GB memory.
+The table summarizes the results:

 | Benchmark | Number of nets (**D\_NET**) | Real | User | Sys |
 | --------- |:--------------: |:-----| :----| :--- |